alam689/Devops-Component/README.md

 **Splunk** — Powerful enterprise log analytics platform; ingests any machine data and indexes it for search and correlation.

+**Fluentd / Fluent Bit** — Log *collectors/forwarders* (not stores).
+How they work: they tail logs from files/containers, parse and enrich them into structured records, and route them to destinations (Elasticsearch, Loki, S3).
+Fluent Bit is the lightweight edition for edge/container use.

+**Graylog** — An open-source centralized log management platform.
+How it works: it ingests logs (often via syslog/GELF), stores them in Elasticsearch/OpenSearch, and provides search, dashboards, and alerting in one package.
 [⬆ Back to index](#part-1--component-index)

 ---